 A year ago, I’d have laughed at the prospect of actually being organised.
-For a long time I’ve been the most disorganised person to walk the earth but since starting my blog, I’ve slowly become more organised and learnt ways to take steps to possess such a trait.
+For a long time I’ve been the most disorganised person to walk the earth but since starting my blog, I’ve slowly become more organised and learnt ways to take steps to organise myself and possess such a trait.

 Organisation to most seems really easy and simple but for me, it’s been hard to become organised and feel like I have plans that are solid and well thought out.